hsm_greatest_failed_art.epI

 - Salvatier again, same piece

-Choosing to reveal yourself on your terms.
+Choose to reveal yourself on your own terms.
 We, humans, can belong everywhere in relation, instead of only in our rooted identities.

 Now what?